Lucky Block's Early Issues with Finixio: Scam or Legit?

 Boxers in a Lottery Project?

 The presale funds were funneled into extensive marketing activities managed by Finixio.
 Before these pivots, Lucky Block embarked on an aggressive marketing campaign, spending millions of dollars even though the platform was not operational.
 This raised questions about the necessity and appropriateness of these expenses.
 The marketing efforts included paying famous boxers to promote the project.
 According to community rumors, this decision was influenced by Scott Ryder, the founder and CEO of Lucky Block, and his personal interest in boxing.
-This raised concerns about the misallocation of investor funds.
-The exact amount paid to these boxers and how much Finixio retained remains unclear, highlighting potential misappropriation of funds.
+This led to discussions about how investor funds were being allocated.
+The exact amount paid to these boxers and how much Finixio retained remains unclear, highlighting a concern for potential misappropriation of funds.

 Scott Ryder and Finixio's Role

 Scott Ryder, acting as the CEO of Lucky Block, played a central role in these marketing strategies.
 He also had an official role at Finixio, the marketing company responsible for handling Lucky Block's promotional activities.
 The relationship at the time between Ryder, Lucky Block, and Finixio raises questions about the transparency and appropriateness of the fund allocations.
-This dual involvement suggests a potential conflict of interest, as Ryder was in a position to influence fund allocation to benefit Finixio and himself, given his direct involvement and interest in both entities.
+This dual involvement has led to discussions about a possible conflict of interest, given Ryder's roles in both entities.

 Financial Mismanagement and Auditor Concerns